Xfers/docs/source/index.md

 ]
 ```

-This will provide you with a list of banks we support for withdrawing money.
+This will provide you with a list of banks we support.

 #### HTTPS Request